SamuelSwartzberg/flashcardifying_text_temp/math.md

 Modern processors are all little endian, the internet is big-endian.

-#### largest numbers
+###### largest numbers

-the largest possible number in a number of n digits of a given positional numeral system is base^n - 1 quick referene
+the largest possible number in a number of n digits of a given positional numeral system is base^n - 1

+table:system|largest number
 8-bit binary|255

-#### in programming

-in programming, the base of the number is often indicated by a prefix

-0b|binary|pretty much all programming languages 0|octal|JS (non-strict)
-0o|octal|JS both strict and nonstrict
+##### fractions

-#### radix point
+###### radix point

-The radix point is a symbol that separates the point where the value of the exponent signified by the position goes negative.
+The radix point is a symbol that separates the point in a positional numeral system where the index of position (and thus value of the exponent) goes negative.
-The radix point is usually written as a `.` in english. the decimal separator is the name for the radix point using decimal notation.
+The radix point is usually written as a `.` in english. the decimal separator the radix point when using the decimal positional numeral system.

+###### repeating numbers

+Any positional numeral system has real numbers which it can only display as repeating numbers.
+Which numbers much be displayed as repeating numbers depends on the positional numeral system. the 0.1 + 0.2 == 0.30...04 problem (my term) is that certain mathematical operations on fractional numbers on computers may produce surprising results. the 0.1 + 0.2 == 0.30...04 problem stems from the fact that binary is used to store the numbers, but decimal is used to write them in source code. in the 0.1 + 0.2 == 0.30...04 problem, what the computer sees is 0.00011 0011... + 0.0011... = ... in the 0.1 + 0.2 == 0.30...04 problem, the constituent numbers are repeating in binary, so it is not surprsing that they could not be added.

-#### exponent-based notation
+##### exponent-based notation

-the multiplicative factor in scientific and exponent-based notation is called the significand scientific notation and floating-point notation is a variant of positional numeral systems. scientific notation and floating-point notation consist of a significand and a part 10^n The opposite of floating point notation is fixed-point notation.

-##### difference
+Exponential notation (has variant definitions that I don't care about) is a notation based on positional numeral notation that modifies the behavior of the index of position used as an exponent.
+Exponential notation may either be scientific notation or floating-point notation.
+Fixed-point notation is non-floating point notation.
+Exponential notation splits a numeral into a significand and an exponent factor, connected via multiplication.
+The exponent factor of exponential notation has the form base⎴n⎴.
+In exponential notation, a part of the index of position is extracted into the exponent of the exponent factor.

-normalized scientific notation keeps the significand between 1 and 10.
+In scientific notation, the exponent of the exponent factor is chosen such that the significand is kept between 1 and 10. scientific notation may use e‹n› instead of *10^‹n› to render the exponent factor.
-Instead, floating point notation may have a significand of any size.

-##### scientific notation

-Sometimes, scientific notation uses e‹n› instead of *10^‹n›
+In floating-point notation, the exponent of the exponent factor is chosen such that the significand does not contain a radix point.

-##### floating-point
+###### floating-point

+Since in floating-point notation the exponent of the exponent factor is chosen such that the significand does not contain a radix point, equivalently one can say it stores the position of the radix point.
 Floating point is called such since storing the exponent is equivalent to storing the position of the radix point.
 Since the exponent in effect stores the position of the radix point, the significant itself is implicitly an integer.
+Since the base of a floating-point number is implied, it can be stored as merely two numbers, significand and exponent. (with the connection implied)

+####### effects

-Floating point allowing storing a number as two components, exponent and significand, improves storage and processing speed. not only can floating point be used to store non-integers, it can also be used to store much larger numbers (since a large part of the size can just be stored as increases in exponent)
+Floating-point must be used to store what would otherwise be numbers with a radix point, but also allows for storing very large numbers (since the size can be stored as increases in exponent). floating point operations per second  = FLOPS
-However, floating point notation in computers of course does not use decimal, but binary, so it really is significand * 2 ^ exponent.
-Computers use floating point notation for non-integers (hence floats).
-However, since computers use floats, instead of say storing the fraction itself, computers may have problems related to adding any number whose binary positional numeral representation repeats, leading to the well-known 0.1 + 0.2 != 0.3 problem.
-The confusion with 0.1 + 0.2 != 0.3 comes from that we write numbers as decimal, which has a set of numbers which it can only display as repeating, but the computer uses binary, which has a different set of numbers which it can only display as repeating.
-If we were forced to write numbers as binary, we would not be able to write 0.1 or 0.1(since they repeat), so we wouldn't expect to get a sensible result.

-floating point operations per second  = FLOPS
 FLOPS is a measure of computing performance

-#### systems
+##### various systems

-##### binary
+###### binary

-###### value of digits
+####### value of digits

-nth digit|value
+table:nth digit|value
 1|1
 2|2
 3|4